 Have you been to Curaçao with kids?
-I haven’t but recently met someone who has and who came back with amazing stories and photos bursting with colour: Karlien, author of the family travel blog Reistips met Kids (in Dutch).
+I haven’t but recently met someone who has and who came back with amazing stories and photos bursting with color: Karlien, author of the family travel blog Reistips met Kids (in Dutch).

-Curaçao at a glance
+Curaçao with kids at a glance

 - Curaçao is located in the Southern Caribbean sea, approximately 40 miles off the coast of Venezuela